dantleech/blog/content/posts/2024-09-29-phpbench-xdebug-profile.md

 1: benchProductService᠁ 2: benchProductService᠁ 3: benchProductService᠁ 4: benchProductService᠁
 ```

-Now we have something to work with.
+Now I have something to work with.

 {{< callout >}}
 I specified the number of iterations (i.e. samples) with `--iterations=4`.